SonHyegang/KData2022/README.md

 > `The problems to be solved in this project are as follows.
-Fish (fish) with the camera function of the mobile when the picture was taken,`
+Fish with the camera function of the mobile when the picture was taken,`

 1️⃣ **Classify the fish in the picture**<br>